Lin-jun-xiang/docGPT-langchain/README.md

 First, clone the repository using `git clone https://github.com/Lin-jun-xiang/docGPT-streamlit.git`.

-There are two methods:
+There are few methods:

-* **Local development**:
+* **Local development without docker**:
-    * `pip install -r requirements.txt`: Download the required packages for development.
+    * Download the required packages for development.
+        ```
+        pip install -r requirements.txt
+        ```

-    * `streamlit run ./app.py`: Start the service in the project's root directory.
+    * Start the service in the project's root directory.
+        ```
+        streamlit run ./app.py
+        ```

     * Start exploring!
+You server will now be running at `http://localhost:8501`.

+* **Local development with docker**:
+    * Start the service using Docker Compose
+        ```
+        docker-compose up
+        ```

+        You server will now be running at `http://localhost:8501`.
+You can interact with the `docGPT` or run your tests as you would normally.

+    * To stop the Docker containers, simply run:
+        ```
+        docker-compose down
+        ```

-* Use Streamlit Community **Cloud for free** deployment, management, and sharing of applications:
+* **Streamlit Community Cloud for free** deployment, management, and sharing of applications:
    - Place your application in a public GitHub repository (ensure you have `requirements.txt`).
    - Log in to [share.streamlit.io](https://share.streamlit.io/).
    - Click "Deploy an App," then paste your GitHub URL.
    - Complete deployment and share your [application](https://docgpt-app.streamlit.app//).

+Due to the limitations of the free version of Streamlit Cloud and its reliance on server resources, `docGPT` may experience some latency.
+We recommend users to consider deploying it locally for a smoother experience

 ---